lolaolah/llc-responsive-design/README.md

+#Ladies Learning Code
-#Intro to HTML5 and Responsive Design
+##Intro to HTML5 and Responsive Design

+Content created by [Emily Porta](https://twitter.com/agentemily) and [Christina Truong](https://twitter.com/christinatruong).

-This slide content was created for the Ladies Learning Code workshop "Intro to HTML5 and Responsive Design".
-The course covers HTML and CSS basics, media queries, responsive design theory and practice, and is intended for complete beginners.
+This workshop covers HTML and CSS basics, media queries, responsive design theory and practice, and is intended for complete beginners.

-Created with <a href="https://github.com/LeaVerou/csss/sample-slideshow.html">Lea Verou's CSS-based SlideShow System</a> and <a href="http://lab.hakim.se/reveal-js/">reveal.js</a>.
-Syntax highlighting courtesy of http://highlightjs.org.
-Best viewed in Chrome or Firefox.
+Workshop attendees: click the "Download zip" button to the right to download the slides.
+Open index.html to view the slides in your browser.

-If there are any issues or fixes required for this slide presentation, please open an issue, submit a pull request or email [christina@ladieslearningcode.com](mailto:christina@ladieslearningcode.com).
+Instructors: Please refer to https://github.com/ladieslearningcode/llc-slidedeck-template for instructions for customization of the slide deck and features.
+If there are any issues or fixes required for this workshop slide presentation, please open an issue, submit a pull request or email christina@ladieslearningcode.com.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.